Transportation in Taichung: Train service

 Taichung Station is located on Jianguo Road (建國路).
 There is a small square in the front of the station, and numerous bus companies have stations within a three-minute walk of the station.
 They provide local bus service along with long-distance bus services, many of which are to districts or townships not served by trains.
 The same pass card can be used for both trains and buses and there are discounts for students and senior citizens.

-Taichung Station lies on the mountain line or formally Taichung Line, which splits from the coastal line from Changhua City in the south, to Zhunan, near Hsinchu, in the north.
+Taichung Station lies on the mountain line which is formally known as Taichung Line, which splits from the coastal line from Changhua City in the south, to Zhunan, near Hsinchu, in the north.
 There are regular trains to Changhua from downtown Taichung where the traveller reaches the coastal line.
 Several train stations lie in different districts in Taichung.

 The new High Speed Rail services Metropolitan Taichung via a station in Wuri District.
 There are regular City Bus services with several routes running between many places and the High Speed Rail Station.
 There are three or more THSR trains in either direction every hour and it takes under an hour to get to Taipei in the North or Kaohsiung in the South.

-MRT Service
+MRT service

 The Mass Rapid Transit (MRT) of Taichung is under construction and planning.
 The Green Line has been under construction since September 2009.
-The elevated section goes between Fengyuan Station and Daqing Station with service operations began on April 25, 2021.
+The elevated section goes between Fengyuan Station and Daqing Station and service operations began on April 25, 2021.
 The Green Line, meanwhile, also known as the Wuri-Wenxin-Beitun Line, will connect Dingjiushe to Xinwuri and was also completed for service on April 25, 2021.

 BRT service

 The BRT in Taichung has been planned for years.
 The company of Taichung BRT was established on 17 October 2012, and the construction of the Blue Line priority section lying on Taiwan Boulevard (臺灣大道) started 17 July 2013.
 The priority section of Blue Line, with half of the stations open, started operation on 28 July 2014, and all stations along the section will be open on 17 August 2014.
-Taking the BRT is for free for the first year.
+Taking the BRT is free for the first year.

 The BRT service ended on 8 July 2015 because of the new policy announced on 30 March 2015.
 The BRT Lane was adjusted to ordinary Bus Lane, allowing its lane room to a few other routes which mainly operate along Taiwan Boulevard.
 From then on, the BRT Blue Line was no longer called BRT Blue Line but Bus Route 300 instead.

 Taichung City Bus

-There have been slightly more than 200 routes in the network of Taichung City Bus at the present in 2015.
+There have been slightly more than 200 routes in the network of Taichung City Bus at present in 2015.

 The fares are calculated by mileage per ride.
 The basic fare is NT$20 for 10 km, and the extended fare is NT$2.431*(1+5% tax included) per km and round to the nearest integer.